json-schema-org/json-schema-spec/jsonschema-core.md

 The value of `unevaluatedProperties` MUST be a valid JSON Schema.

+This keyword applies to object instances by applying its subschema to the object's property values.

-The behavior of this keyword depends on the annotation results of adjacent keywords that apply to the instance location being validated.
-Specifically, the annotations from `properties`, `patternProperties`, and `additionalProperties`, which can come from those keywords when they are adjacent to the `unevaluatedProperties` keyword.
-Those four annotations, as well as `unevaluatedProperties`, can also result from any and all adjacent [in-place applicator](#in-place) keywords.
-This includes but is not limited to the in-place applicators defined in this document.
+The behavior of this keyword depends on all adjacent keywords as well as keywords in successfully validated subschemas that apply to the same instance location by evaluating the instance's property values.
+This includes, but is not limited to, `properties`, `patternProperties`, and `additionalProperties`, itself, and all [in-place applicators](#in-place) defined in this document.

-Validation with `unevaluatedProperties` applies only to the child values of instance names that do not appear in the `properties`, `patternProperties`, `additionalProperties`, or `unevaluatedProperties` annotation results that apply to the instance location being validated.

-For all such properties, validation succeeds if the child instance validates against the `unevaluatedProperties` schema.

-This means that `properties`, `patternProperties`, `additionalProperties`, and all in-place applicators MUST be evaluated before this keyword can be evaluated.
-Authors of extension keywords MUST NOT define an in-place applicator that would need to be evaluated after this keyword.
+This keyword applies its subschema to any property values which have not benn deemed "evaluated" by other keywords per {{#unevaluated}}.
+Validation passes if the keyword's subschema validates against all applicable property values.

 The annotation result of this keyword is the set of instance property names validated by this keyword's subschema.

-This annotation affects the behavior of `unevaluatedProperties` in parent schemas.
+The presence of this keyword affects the behavior of other `unevaluatedProperty` keywords found earlier in the dynamic scope that apply to the same instance location.

 Omitting this keyword has the same assertion behavior as an empty schema.